General Camp Information

-- Mount Aetna Camp has a store for refreshments, snacks, camp shirts, and souvenirs.
+- Mount Aetna Camp has a store for refreshments, snacks, camp apparel, and souvenirs.
 It is recommended that your child keep his/her spending money in the camp bank for safekeeping.
-All money left in the account, $5 and under, will be donated to the Scholarship Fund.
+All money left in the account, $10 and under, will be donated to the Scholarship Fund.
 All other camp store monies will be refunded if requested in writing, after August 31st.

-- **PLEASE NOTE: Money cannot be removed from the account to take to Skate Night or any Field Trips.
+- **PLEASE NOTE: Money cannot be removed from the account to take to Skate Night.

 Check In/Out Times